apache/nuttx/configs/README.txt

 		CONFIG_MMCSD_MMCSUPPORT - Enable support for MMC cards CONFIG_MMCSD_HAVECARDDETECT - SDIO driver card detection is 100% accurate

+	RiT P14201 OLED driver
+		CONFIG_LCD_P14201 - Enable P14201 support
+		CONFIG_P14201_SPIMODE - Controls the SPI mode
+		CONFIG_P14201_FREQUENCY - Define to use a different bus frequency CONFIG_P14201_NINTERFACES - Specifies the number of physical P14201 devices that will be supported.
+		CONFIG_P14201_FRAMEBUFFER - If defined, accesses will be performed using an in-memory copy of the OLEDs GDDRAM.
+This cost of this buffer is 128 * 96 / 2 = 6Kb.
+If this is defined, then the driver will be fully functioned.
+If not, then it will have the following
+		  limitations:
+		  - Reading graphics memory cannot be supported, and
+		  - All pixel writes must be aligned to byte boundaries.

+	ENC28J60 Ethernet Driver Configuration Settings:
+		CONFIG_NET_ENC28J60 - Enabled ENC28J60 support
+		CONFIG_ENC28J60_SPIMODE - Controls the SPI mode
+		CONFIG_ENC28J60_FREQUENCY - Define to use a different bus frequency CONFIG_ENC28J60_NINTERFACES - Specifies the number of physical ENC28J60 devices that will be supported.
+		CONFIG_ENC28J60_STATS - Collect network statistics
+		CONFIG_ENC28J60_HALFDUPPLEX - Default is full duplex

 	TCP/IP and UDP support via uIP
 		CONFIG_NET - Enable or disable all network features